 I know what you're thinking.
 That seems like too much work to remember to take a picture every day.
 It may be hard for some, but I'm a girl who has the camera out by the computer or on the piano all the time.
 Since I sit at the computer at least once a day to check email, I try to take that time to jot down my journaling for the day before, or that day if I'm on top of things.
 I go through photos every couple days.
 I love the way it has changed my perspective.
 I am more aware of little milestones the kids reach, the things I enjoy, fun moments or conversations I share with people.
 I do miss days taking a photo, but I just go back and take a picture of something that represents what I want to say or remember for the day.
 I've noticed the kids getting involved in too.
 They ask me to take pictures of things or let them take pictures.
 It's become a fun project.

 There was an entire kit for sale designed by Becky Higgins but it is long gone.
 I would have bought one if I had known about it when they went on sale.
 The $40 was well worth it for what you have at the end of the year.
-She has offered a free download of some of the items from the kit since it was grossly under-produced.
-I downloaded the freebies here and use them in photoshop to type out journaling.

 Here's one week I did all digital in Photoshop.
 I will probably just print out lots of journaling cards and write on them instead of typing.
 I need that hands on stuff and I like to see my handwriting change through the years.
 Embrace your handwriting right?
 It's a part of you after all.